 For file transfers, USB tethering provides a faster connection between two devices.
 WiFi does a decent job, with Bluetooth tethering being the slowest of the three linking methods.

-When it comes to internet connectivity, a USB connection is slightly faster because the data link is less prone to interference.
+Regarding internet connectivity, a USB connection is slightly faster because the data link is less prone to interference.
 But often, a slow cellular internet connection is the bottleneck.
 You can choose either USB or WiFi at your convenience.

 How to Save Mobile Data Usage When Tethering Your Tablet or Smartphone